syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 {% endtabs %}

-### Customizing the Appearance
+### Tooltip template

-The [`TooltipTemplate`]() property allows you to customize the default appearance of the tooltip as explained in the following code snippet.
+The funnel chart provides support to customize the appearance of the tooltip by using the [`TooltipTemplate`]() property.

+The following code example explains how to display both x-value and y-value in tooltip using template.

 {% tabs %}